 Cold Weather Activities

 Don’t worry if you aren’t into downhill skiing.
 Michigan’s Boyne Mountain has one of the biggest selection of winter sports of any Midwest ski resort.
 Here you can zipline, snowshoe, cross country ski, snowboard, or go tubing.
-Different levels of instruction can be purchased and equipment rental is available for all of the sports, whether it’s for a child or adult, beginner or expert.
+Different levels of instruction can be purchased and equipment rental is available for all of the sports, whether it’s for a child, adult, beginner, or expert.

 If you are all ready to hit the slopes with your own ski equipment, you can simply purchase a Boyne Mountain lift ticket and hit one of the 60 runs at the resort.